 For some of the bitterest and most unhappy hours of my pilgrimage through this valley of sorrow, I have to blame my old sergeant Rösti.
 (This, of course, is not his real name).
-These distressing moments coincided with my dcbut; as a soldier - well do I remember the day, when I wended my way to the barracks in order to say valet to my civilian life for a few weeks, or as it then turned out, a few months.
+These dis-tressing moments coincided with my dcbut:as a soldier - well do I remember the day, when I wended my way to the barracks in order to say valet to my civilian life for a few weeks, or as it then turned out, a few months.
 Never before had I felt more patriotic; I was determined to become a good and faithful soldier of my beloved country, and if my life would have been demanded for the protection of its independence, I would have gladly given it there and then.
-Visions of Sempach and Moorgarten flicked through my head, dying for one's country is so sweet - I was told - but, of course, being young, I preferred to live for it.
-These, and many others, were the feelings when I entered the portals which closed behind me with a loud crash. closed behind me with a loud crash.

-I was then introduced to Sergeant Rösti, or
+Visions of Sempach and Moorgarten flicked through my head, dying for one's country is so sweet - I was told - but, of course, being young, I pre-ferred to live for it.
+These, and many others, were the feelings when I entered the portals which closed behind me with a lond crash. closed behind me with a loud crash.
+I was then introduced to Sergeant Rösti, or haven't.
+It would lead too far to relate here how I discarded garment after garment of my civilian outfit, but by about five o'clock that afternoon I backed as near a soldier as could be expected.
+I buttit, but by about five o'clock that afternoon I looked as near a soldier as could be expected.
+If have forgotten now, whether my figure was already then an awkward one, but somehow I did not like the look of myself, neither did the sergeant; he, f.i., gave me such a blow on the top of my képi, that I got nearly stunned, and I attribute my slight flat-footedness to this adjust-ing attention; he also pulled the collar of my tunic in such a violent fashion, that I nearly choked, using at the same time rather strong language, which I tried to overlook, as I was told beforehand that sergeants sometimes do swear.
+By this time my enthusiasm for a sol-dier's life had received a bit of a damper; but worse was to come that evening.
+I somehow had a feeling that my sergeant did not like me.
+I do not know whether it was my face or my manner of speech which upset him; I tried to be so very polite.
+Not having been taught yet how to salute,

 I was then introduced to Sergeant Rösti, or to be correct, he introduced himself to me.
-I held out my hand, and told him how very pleased I was to make his acquaintance, but my outstretched hand was purposely ignored; I was rather a bit disappointed, but I argued to myeslf that some people have manners and others haven't.
+I held out my hand, and told him how very pleased I was to make his acquaintance, but my out-stretched hand was purposely ignored; I was rather a bit disappointed, but I argued to myesif that some people have manners and others haven't.